zzzDavid/zzzDavid/README.md

 - **Deep Learning Tool Chain**

-At NICS lab and Novauto Technology, I work on depolying neural networks on FPGA.
+At NICS lab and Novauto Technology, I work on deploying neural networks on FPGAs.
 Specifically, this process includes network pruning, quantization and compilation.
 I am maintaining a set of tools to deploy TensorFlow, PyTorch and Caffe neural network models on Xilinx FPGA.

 - **Domain-Specific Language**